Harry Potter and the Deathly Hallows: Part 1 (2010)

 Harry Potter location: Harry, Hermione and Ron visit ‘Godric’s Hollow’: Lavenham, Suffolk

-Feeling the need to return to his place of birth, Harry skipswith Hermione from the north of England to the southeast, to ‘Godric’s Hollow’.
-The village, substantially augmented with sets and digital imagery, is actually Lavenham, on the A1141, fifteen miles west of Ipswich in Suffolk.
-Its distinctive Medieval streets are also featured in Witchfinder General, Stanley Kubrick’s masterpiece Barry Lyndon and Pier Paolo Pasolini’s 1971 film of The Canterbury Tales.
+Feeling the need to return to his place of birth, Harry skips with Hermione from the north of England to the southeast, to ‘Godric’s Hollow’.
+The village is Lavenham, on the A1141, fifteen miles west of Ipswich in Suffolk, though much of it was recreated in the grounds of Pinewood Studios, and was also augmented with CGI.
+Lavenham’s real Medieval streets are featured in Witchfinder General, Stanley Kubrick’s masterpiece Barry Lyndon and Pier Paolo Pasolini’s 1971 film of The Canterbury Tales.

 Blink and you’ll miss it, but the robbery by young Gellert Grindelwald (Jamie Campbell Bower) of the wand from the house of Gregorovitch (Rade Serbedzija) is Rothenburg ob der Tauber, about 40 miles west of Nuremberg in Germany.
 You don’t see a great deal of it here, but it’s the fairytale village seen in Chitty Chitty Bang Bang.